Thomas Neill Cream: London

 Using money inherited from his father, who had died in 1887, Cream sailed for England, arriving in Liverpool on 1 October 1891 (three years after the Jack the Ripper killings had been committed).
 He went to London and took lodgings at 103 Lambeth Palace Road.
-At the time, Lambeth was riddled with poverty, petty crime, and prostitution.
+At the time, Lambeth was riddled with poverty, petty crime, and sex work.

-On 13 October 1891, Ellen "Nellie" Donworth, a 19-year-old prostitute, received two letters from Cream, and agreed to meet him.
+On 13 October 1891, Ellen "Nellie" Donworth, a 19-year-old sex worker, received two letters from Cream, and agreed to meet him.
 He offered her a drink from a bottle.
 She became severely ill that night and died from what was later found to be strychnine poisoning.
 During her inquest, Cream wrote to the coroner under the pseudonym A. O'Brien, Detective, offering to name the murderer in return for a £300,000 reward.
 He also wrote to W. F. D. Smith, owner of the W H Smith bookstalls, accusing him of the murder and demanding money for his silence.

-On 20 October, Cream met with a 27-year-old prostitute named Matilda Clover, and offered her pills, instructing her to take four before bed.
-She began experiencing violent, painful spasms later that night, and died two hours later.
+On 20 October, Cream met a 27-year-old sex worker named Matilda Clover, and offered her pills, instructing her to take four before bed.
+She began experiencing violent, painful spasms later that night and died two hours later.
 Her death was assumed to be heart failure due to alcohol withdrawal.
-Cream, under the name M. Malone, wrote a letter to the prominent physician Dr. William Broadbent, claiming to have evidence of his involvement in Clover's death and demanding £25,000 for his silence.
+Cream, under the name M. Malone, wrote a letter to the prominent physician William Broadbent, claiming to have evidence of his involvement in Clover's death and demanding £25,000 for his silence.
 Broadbent contacted Scotland Yard, and they set a trap for the blackmailer when he would come to collect the money.
 However, no one was caught.

-On 2 April 1892, after a vacation in Canada, Cream returned to London, where he met Louise Harvey (née Harris), a prostitute.
+On 2 April 1892, after a vacation in Canada, Cream returned to London, where he met Louise Harvey (née Harris), a sex worker.
 He offered her two pills, insisting she swallow them right away.
-Harvey, suspicious of him, pretended to swallow the pills he had given her but secretly threw them from a bridge into the River Thames.
+Harvey, suspicious of him, pretended to swallow the pills he had given her but palmed them and secretly threw them away.

-On 11 April, Cream met two prostitutes, Alice Marsh, 21, and Emma Shrivell, 18, and spent the night with them in their flat, then before leaving offered them three pills each and a can of tinned salmon.
+On 11 April, Cream met two sex workers, Alice Marsh, 21, and Emma Shrivell, 18, and spent the night with them in their flat, then before leaving offered them three pills each and a can of tinned salmon.
 Both women died later that night from strychnine poisoning.